browserengineering/book/book/animations.md

 Next we'll need to be able to get the *composited bounds* of a `DisplayItem`.
 It's composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
-This will be needed to determine the absolute bounds of a `PaintChunk`.
+This will be needed to determine the absolute bounds of a `CompositedLayer`.
 This is pretty easy---there is already a `rect` field stored on the various subclasses, so just pass them to the superclass instead: